jakubcirip/hangman-bash/README.md

 # hangman-bash
-Simple hangman game in bash by jc.
+Hangman game in bash by jc.

 ### Versions:
 ### Hangman v1.0